dora-metrics/pelorus/docs/Development.md

 ```
 ./scripts/update_projects_version.py -f -r
 ```
-to update the release candidate version.
+to update the pre-release version.

 ### Create a release